 I believe a knowledge of the ‘Classic Aging Pattern’ will help Singapore’s skills future course providers design better learning environments to attract older learners.
 The environments can be ‘manipulated’ to “facilitate undisturbed, selective attention to the task at hand”.
 (Werner and Lipsky 2015, p.
 484) Learning in an appropriate elder-friendly learning facility also prevents ‘positivity bias’ as it allows the older learners to avoid being ‘distracted’ (Charles and Carstensen 2010, p.
 14) and this increases their confidence to pick up competency skills with ease.

-What worked for this course was it did not require us to produce informed under ‘timed conditions’ which really does not support older adult learning.
-In fact, that mode of learning only serves to accentuate ‘despair’ for an aging adult, whether purported by the classic aging pattern model or Erikson’s eight stages of psychosocial developmental theory.
+What worked for this course was it did not require us to produce information under ‘timed conditions’ which really does not support older adult learning.

 All in all, I enjoyed my learning experience at this older adult, learner-friendly course.
 It helped override all the disadvantages of a declining fluid intelligence as posited by the classic aging pattern.